 How Will New Real Estate Trends Affect Pleasant Hill Real Estate

-While this newer trend is ultimately good news for frustrated buyers, years of steadily increasing prices mean that those hoping to buy a home will need to spend a bigger share of their income once they find one, unless we see prices decrease.
+While this newer trend is ultimately good news for frustrated buyers, years of steadily increasing prices mean that those hoping to buy a home will need to spend a more significant share of their income once they find one unless we see prices decrease.